Yucca Mountain nuclear waste repository

-In May 2021, Energy Secretary Jennifer Granholm said that Yucca Mountain would not be part of the Biden administration's plans for nuclear-waste disposal.
+In May 2021, Energy Secretary Jennifer Granholm said that Yucca Mountain would not be part of the Biden administration's plans for nuclear waste disposal.
 She anticipated announcing the department's next steps "in the coming months".

 Introduction

-Spent nuclear fuel is the radioactive by-product of electricity generation at commercial nuclear power plants, and high-level radioactive waste is the by-product of reprocessing spent fuel to produce fissile material for nuclear weapons.
+Spent nuclear fuel is the radioactive byproduct of electricity generation at commercial nuclear power plants, and high-level radioactive waste is the byproduct of reprocessing spent fuel to produce fissile material for nuclear weapons.
 In 1982, Congress established a national policy to solve the problem of nuclear waste disposal.
 This policy is a federal law called the Nuclear Waste Policy Act, which made the U.S. Department of Energy (DOE) responsible for finding a site, building, and operating an underground disposal facility called a geologic repository.
 The recommendation to use a geologic repository dates to 1957, when the National Academy of Sciences recommended that the best way to protect the environment and public health and safety is to dispose of the waste in rock deep underground.

 The DOE began studying Yucca Mountain in 1978 to determine whether it would be suitable for the nation's first long-term geologic repository for over 70000 MT (150 million pounds) of spent nuclear fuel and high-level radioactive waste as of 2015 stored at 121 sites around the nation.
-An estimated 10000 MT of the waste would be from America's military nuclear programs.
+An estimated 10000 MT of the waste would be from U.S. military nuclear programs.

 On December 19, 1984, the DOE selected ten locations in six states for consideration as potential repository sites, based on data collected for nearly ten years.
 The ten sites were studied and results of these preliminary studies were reported in 1985.
 Based on these reports, President Ronald Reagan approved three sites for intensive scientific study called site characterization.
 The three sites were Hanford, Washington; Deaf Smith County, Texas; and Yucca Mountain.